FunTimeCoding/jenkins-job-manager/README.md

 ## Setup

-This section explains how to install and uninstall this project.
+This section explains how to install and uninstall the project.

 Install the project.